pavelsr/bookingbot/README.md

 5. The bot will notify registered instructors when someone book resources in their schedule, so instructors has to open chat with bot and send `/start` command to it (Telegram bot can't start new chat on their own).

-6. You could add bot to any Telegram group and it will post information about every book he received.
+6. You could add the bot to any Telegram group and it will post information about every book he received.
 This could be useful for common instructors group.

 ## Known issues